mad-lab-fau/carwatch-python/CONTRIBUTING.md

 if you do not want to run it from the command line.
 Because, it is so easy, we also use *black* to format the test-suite.

-For everything *black* can not handle, we use [prospector](http://prospector.landscape.io/en/master/) to handle all other **linting** tasks. *Prospector* runs `pylint`, `pep257`, and `pyflakes` with custom rules to ensure consistent code and docstring style.
+For everything *black* can not handle, we use [ruff](https://github.com/charliermarsh/ruff) to handle all other **linting** tasks to ensure consistent code and docstring style.

-For **documentation** we follow the numpy doc-string guidelines and auto-build our API documentation using *Sphinx*.
+For **documentation** we follow the numpy doc-string guidelines.
 To make your life easier, you should also set your IDE tools to support the numpy docstring conventions.

 ----
 **Note**: In order to build the documentation, you need to additionally install [pandoc](https://pandoc.org/installing.html).